Documentation

 toSalienceClass is surjective: every Lucy class is in the image of Bohnemeyer's 5-way refinement.

-The fibre of toSalienceClass over .positional is exactly {.inchoative, .positional} — these are the two Bohnemeyer classes that collapse under @cite{lucy-1994}'s 4-way cut.
+The fibre of toSalienceClass over .positional is exactly {.inchoative, .positional} — these are the two Bohnemeyer classes that collapse under [Luc94]'s 4-way cut.
 The other three fibres are singletons (active ↦ agent, inactive ↦ patient, transitiveActive ↦ agentPatient).

 Yukatek split-ergative system, parameterized by status category.
 Perfective status (completive/subjunctive) triggers ergative alignment; imperfective status (incompletive) triggers accusative alignment.
 Imperative is treated as ergative (completive-like default).